 Mitochondria have a crucial role in intracellular metabolic activity required for movement and fertilizing ability of mammalian spermatozoa [37].
-Two recent publication of our group demonstrated transcriptional profile of two increased kev mitochondrial genes (CPT2 and ATP5F1A) that required for spermatozoa metabolic activity of antioxidants supplemented groups in semen of male rabbit and goat [38].
-The data of the current demonstrated up-regulation investigation of candidate genes regulating mitochondrial activity (ATP5A1, ND1, ND2, and CPT2) in semen supplemented with selenium in normal and nano forms compared with the control group.
-A recent publication of our research group [15]. indicated higher transcriptional profile of two mitochondrial genes (CPT2 and ATP5F1A) in spermatozoa supplemented with different antioxidants (LC+M, M+Cys, and LC+Cys).The Cys, transcript abundance of two mitochondrial proteins (ATP5A1 and ATP5B) was increased in boar spermatozoa with high post thaw motility and viability [39].
-Additionally, the quality of semen (motility, acrosome intactness, viability and mitochondrial following cryopreservation functionality) was improved in groups treated with selenium at concentration of 0.6 and 0.9 ppm [40].
+Two recent publication of our group demonstrated transcriptional profile of increased mitochondrial genes (CPT2 and ATP5F1A) that required for spermatozoa metabolic activity of antioxidants supplemented groups in semen of male rabbit and goat [38].
+The data of the current investigation demonstrated up-regulation candidate genes regulating mitochondrial activity (ATP5A1, ND1, ND2, and CPT2) in semen supplemented with selenium in normal and nano forms compared with the control group.
+A recent publication of our research group [15]. indicated higher transcriptional profile of two mitochondrial genes (CPT2 and ATP5F1A) in spermatozoa supplemented with different antioxidants (LC+M, and LC+Cys).The M+Cys, transcript abundance of two mitochondrial proteins (ATP5A1 and ATP5B) was increased in boar spermatozoa with high post thaw motility and viability [39].
+Additionally, the quality of semen (motility, acrosome intactness, viability and mitochondrial functionality) following cryopreservation improved in groups treated with selenium at concentration of 0.6 and 0.9 ppm [40].
 Moreover, the level of lipid peroxidation was reduced and overall fertility was enhanced [40].